mariamverse/mariamverse/README.md

  **I am a Student with a strong interest in Computer Science, Robotics and Cyber Security**
 🎀 Currently jobless, working on my high school diploma…
-I really like, coffee  and sparkly tech gadgets ✨
+I really like coffee  and sparkly tech gadgets ✨
 coder by curiosity

 ---